 ¿How hard is it to hike Choquequirao?

 Choquequirao is considered moderately challenging.
-During your journey, you will come across rocky and uneven terrain, marked by continuous uphill and downhill climbs.
-This can extend your hike for several hours.
+You'll come across rocky and uneven terrain, marked by continuous uphill and downhill climbs, which can extend your hike for several hours.
 To ensure a safe and successful hike, it’s important to follow the marked path and stay on the trail.

 ¿Is Choquequirao worth it?